anypay/walletbot/README.md

   anypay/wallet-bot start
 ```

-You may also combine some variables from one method with others from the other method.
 ## Configuration

-Wallets and system settings may be configured by a combination of json config files, environment variables, and command line flags.
-All variables may be provided by either of the config variations.
+Wallets and system settings may be configured by environment variables.

 ## Environment Variables